 Located about one kilometer northeast of the original site, the brand-new, cutting-edge production plant spans over 10,200 m2.
 This footprint will enable Thomson to consolidate operations that it had previously housed in three separate buildings.

 “We can now configure goods receiving, production, packing, and shipping in an optimized, streamlined workflow, including warehouse, maintenance, technical lab, and offices all in the same building.
 We can also integrate better vertically, having room to bring in machinery for operations we have previously outsourced,” said Swahn.
+Investing in commercial trucks with IRP Apportioned Plates may also be necessary.
+This vehicles will be fully serviced at a truck brake system service to ensure safe operation and to follow the related rules and regulations.
 After moving to this facility, the company can offer trucking jobs and other employment opportunities to the local community.

 In addition to being able to handle more business, the new facility will offer improved amenities for employees, including electric charger-equipped parking, and expanded areas for dining and personal lockers.
 The move has begun in April with full production expected to be in the new space by summer of 2023.